iLC's Professional Development programs are built by educators for educators nationally and internationally.

 • Participants receive real-time support and can control when and what to learn, contacting facilitators via phone, email and text, and accessing digital content and learning communities.

 • All courses are university accredited.
 Each course worth 1 college credit.

 iLC now offers onsite workshops for our professional development courses.
 Participants will receive hands-on training in student-centered instructional best practices from expert blended and personalized learning facilitators.
 Workshops are tailored to your teachers’ specific learning needs.
 Ongoing training after workshops is provided through enrollment in iLC’s professional development courses.
 Certificates for PD clock hours and graduate-level credits through UNC are available for all onsite training.

 - Introduction to Blended Instruction - hands-on examination of blended models for hybrid and online learning environments: Flex, A La Carte, Enriched Virtual, Flipped, Station Rotation

-- Best Practices in Blended Instruction - interactive engagement with content focused on technology integration for self-directed learning and student engagement in blended and online learning environments
+- Blended Learning Best Practices: Design and Application - interactive engagement with content focused on technology integration for self-directed learning and student engagement in blended and online learning environments

-- A Tech-Integrated Classroom - direct application of the Technology Integration Matrix (TIM) as it applies to the design, development, and delivery of digital content that supports blended and online learning
+- The Tech-Integrated Classroom - direct application of the Technology Integration Matrix (TIM) as it applies to the design, development, and delivery of digital content that supports blended and online learning

-- Digital Content Warehouse (DCW) Training - hands-on examination of best practices for remixing, customizing, personalizing, and integrating DCW student course templates into existing curriculum
+- Digital Curriculum: Classroom Implementation - hands-on examination of best practices for remixing, customizing, personalizing, and integrating digital student course templates and Open Educational Resources into existing curriculum

 If you are interested in scheduling a workshop or discussing customized content development for an onsite training, please contact Jill Pellegrini.